 After all, we do put on events as event planners.
 Make sure you’re going out to other events as well!
 Network with people so that they can put a face and personality behind your brand.
 Don’t forget your business cards and always be sure to follow up with contacts directly after the event, who knows, they may become a potential client!
 Also, if you run out of business cards at an event, or even worse, you forget them, you should always be prepared by investing in an e-business card.
 Another great trick to solidify your connections on the spot, is to follow each other on social networks, collect their number, and set up a date to meet for a drink or coffee.

 Marketing outside of social media is a key marketing strategy for your event planning business.
 We know word of mouth marketing is still the best form of marketing there is.
-Once people get a feel of what services you provide, they are sure to share your business with others.
+Once people get a feel for what services you provide, they are sure to share your business with others.
 This form of marketing still forms like wild-fire.
 My number one motto in this industry is to market to everyone you meet: from the grocery store to the cleaners, everybody knows somebody who is getting married.